-The biggest glaring issue with the VIRB right now is the nadir/zenith pinching.
-To us, this is an ugly blemish that we cannot abide in our footage.
-But then again, we aren’t optimists when it comes to automatic stitching.
+The biggest glaring issue with the VIRB is the nadir/zenith pinching, which was fortunately addressed with a firmware update.
+But as crazy perfectionists, we still prefer to stitch on our own.
+We aren’t optimists when it comes to automatic stitching.
 Since we’ve been at this for years, we have learned to set our expectations low and our post production estimates high.
 But Garmin still beat GoPro to market with an integrated 2 lens 360 camera with more than 4k resolution.
 They have packed an insane amount of features into a tiny package, and deliver an image quality I would say is superior to any of the other consumer grade 2 lens 360 cameras released to date - if you are willing to work on it in post.

 It’s really a game changer for a team like ours specializing in extreme outdoor content.
 To get decent resolution in a compact package in the past, we would hack apart GoPros and install aftermarket wide fisheye lenses.
 But those were never waterproof, the housings could never support the wider lenses.
 They also lacked sync.
 Garmin has made a useful capture tool for mono 360 video in some of the most adverse conditions.
 As a result, they may have rendered our back to back and triple GoPro systems obsolete.

 - Sun glare is bad in direct sunlight